At-Home Learning Resources During the COVID-19 PandemicAt-Home Learning Resources During the COVID-19 Pandemic

 KQED is broadcasting a California state standards-aligned educational television schedule, created by PBS SoCal/KCET and the Los Angeles Unified School District.
 This TV schedule was developed to help schools and districts bridge the digital divide and provide equitable access to learning for all students at home, regardless of access to internet or computers.
 Educational programming aligned with state standards runs each weekday starting Monday, March 16, on KQED Plus.
 The programming is time blocked for different ages and grade levels: TK-3rd grade from 6:00 - 8:00 am, 4th-8th grades from 8:00 am - 1:00 pm, and 9th-12grades from 1:00 pm - 6:00 pm.

-- See TV programming and digital resource alignment by grade and subject.
+- See KQED Plus TV programming and digital resource alignment by grade and subject and printable schedules.

 Digital Learning Resources for PreK-12